-- The day-to-day implementation of the SEND policy. - Co-ordinating provision and support for individual needs of children - Keeping and updating a record of children receiving support additional from and different to high quality teaching (A "SEND register") - Ensuring that an agreed, consistent approach is adopted - Monitoring and evaluating the progress of learners with SEND and the effectiveness of interventions for children with SEND. - Arranging observations and assessments of learners with SEND as required. - Overseeing the work of staff with responsibility for supporting pupils in/out of class in devising strategies, drawing up pupil passports, setting targets appropriate to individual needs and advising on appropriate resources and materials. - Referrals to and liaison with outside agencies to identify and support pupils with additional educational needs - Supporting staff to identify SEND and advising staff on strategies to support children with SEND - Liaising with parents / carers and incorporating their views as partners. - Fulfilling statutory duties relating to SEND provision e.g. holding Annual Reviews - Liaison with other settings to ensure a smooth transition - Provision management - Applying for additional 'High Needs' funding from the Local Authority in line with their criteria. - Contributing to in-service training for staff supporting learners with specific needs - Be responsible for administrative processes surrounding pupils with SEND.
+- The day-to-day implementation of the SEND policy. - Co-ordinating provision and support for individual needs of children - Keeping and updating a record of children receiving support additional from and different to high quality teaching (A "SEND register") - Ensuring that an agreed, consistent approach is adopted - Monitoring and evaluating the progress of learners with SEND and the effectiveness of interventions for children with SEND. - Arranging observations and assessments of learners with SEND as required. - Overseeing the work of staff with responsibility for supporting pupils in/out of class in devising strategies, drawing up pupil passports, setting targets appropriate to individual needs and advising on appropriate resources and materials. - Referrals to and liaison with outside agencies to identify and support pupils with additional educational needs - Supporting staff to identify SEND and advising staff on strategies to support children with SEND - Liaising with parents / carers and incorporating their views as partners. - Fulfilling statutory duties relating to SEND provision e.g. holding Annual Reviews - Liaison with other settings to ensure a smooth transition - Provision management - Applying for additional 'High Needs' funding from the Local Authority in line with their criteria. - Applying for Education and Health Care needs assessments from the local authority in line with their criteria - Maintaining a high knowledge and skill level in this field through active engagement in networks, research or CPD - Contributing to in-service training for staff supporting learners with specific needs - Be responsible for administrative processes surrounding pupils with SEND.